 To handle such arrangement, you will have to set up Workdays so that Sunday is the ONLY day off.

-Then you will need to specify those Saturdays that employees are not required to work as holidays using Holidays module.
+Then you will need to specify those Saturdays that employees are not required to work as holidays using Holiday module.

-Employees may have different fixed weekly days off
+Employees may have different fixed weekly rest days

 Regional offices that may be following different State gazetted days off and public holidays